We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Care instructions: Hand wash bread pan with warm water and soap; to clean interior, unplug, then wipe down inside and outside with damp cloth before drying thoroughly

-What we liked: As the smallest bread machine we tested, we really appreciated how lightweight and portable it was without sacrificing bread quality.
-The white bread and rye loaves it baked were well-proofed and had a soft, tender crumb, and we appreciated its simple display and menu navigation.
+What we liked: This was the smallest bread machine we tested, and we appreciated how lightweight and portable it was without sacrificing bread quality.
+It baked well-proofed white bread and rye loaves with soft, tender crumbs.
+The machine had a simple display and easy menu navigation, too.

-What we didn’t like: This was the only machine tested that produced a lumpy, under-risen loaf, but after retesting the recipe, we found the next batch turned out great.
+What we didn’t like: This was the only machine tested that produced a lumpy, under-risen loaf, but after retesting the recipe, the next one turned out great.
 It did take longer to fully incorporate all of the dry ingredients, but not as long as some other models tested.

 Key Specs